Alex2020201991/first_project/README.md

 **Step 6: Let's check that higher educated people have better pay in general**

 **Step 7: Find the mean of income column(income is the column with index 7) of 'high' array and store it in 'avg_pay_high'.
-Do the same for 'low' array and store it's mean in 'avg_pay_low'.**